Rdatatable/data.table/GOVERNANCE.md

 # Governance history

-Jan 2025: clarify that edits to governance should notify all committers
+Jan 2025: clarify that edits to governance should notify all committers.

 Feb 2024: change team name/link maintainers to committers, to be consistent with role defined in governance.